tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/购买指南/价格总览_intl_en.md

 | Over 720              | 40% off |

 ### Billing examples
-- If the service access point is Singapore and the number of daily connected devices is less than or equal to 10,000, the daily fee will be fixed at 2.14 USD.
+- If the service access point is Singapore and the number of DAUs is less than or equal to 10,000, the daily fee will be fixed at 2.14 USD.
-- If the service access point is Singapore and the number of daily connected devices is 70,000, then:
+- If the service access point is Singapore and the number of DAUs is 70,000, then:
 	- If the service has been used continuously for 90 days, there will be no discount, and the daily fee will be 70,000 x 0.000214 = 14.98 USD.
 	- If the service has been used continuously for 200 days, then a 20% discount will be applied, and the daily fee will be 70,000 x 0.000214 x 0.8 = 11.984 USD.